- Table of Contents

 Not only does this disguise where your requests are actually coming from, it also encrypts your activity, so nobody can see you or what you do.
 That lets you hide your IP address from hackers, scam artists, advertisers, government surveillance, stalkers — basically anyone with an interest in violating your online privacy.
 Read our anonymity vs privacy guide to learn more.

-It also allows you to use IP addresses from around the world, which will help you bypass geo-restricted content on streaming services, like Netflix, Hulu, HBO Max, Amazon Prime Video and BBC iPlayer.
+It also allows you to use IP addresses from around the world, which will help you bypass geo-restricted content on streaming services, like Netflix, Hulu, HBO Max, Amazon Prime Video and BBC iPlayer it’s one of the best VPNs for BBC iPlayer).

 Who Owns NordVPN?